 (B) At minimum, any official application for funding shall contain room for the organization/university program and contact person(s)’ names, event description, itemized costs, other funding, community service, and the intended benefit of the event to YSU.

 (C) The Committee reserves the right to request an organization or university program membership roster if it would be material to the application.

 (D) Organizations and university programs will have read any ancillary materials concerning appropriations published by SGA.
 These materials will be distributed during the application process.

-(E) Applications should be submitted to the Student Government Association, either in the office or electronically through the website, no later than four (4) weeks prior to the event for which funds are requested.
-The Financial Appropriations Committee may appropriate funds for an organization if their application is beyond the four (4) week period, only if it will be logistically possible to transfer the funds in time for the event.
+(E) It is strongly recommended that applications be submitted to the Student Government Association, either in the office or electronically through the website, no later than four (4) weeks prior to the event for which funds are requested.
+The Financial Affairs Committee may appropriate funds for an organization if their application is beyond the four (4) week period, only if it will be logistically possible to transfer the funds in time for the event.
 Applicants are responsible for retaining all receipts and materials concerning their appropriation request.

-(F) An applicant can expect a response from the Chair or Vice Chair of the Committee within one (1) week from the date of application.
+(F) An applicant can expect a response from an officer of the Committee within one (1) week from the date of application.
 After that point, it becomes the responsibility of the applicant to contact the Vice President for Financial Affairs regarding the pending application.

-(G) The Committee shall deliberate on the request and prepare a recommendation, to be included in the Committee Report.
+(F) The Committee shall deliberate on the request and prepare a recommendation to be included in the Committee Report.

-(H) An appropriation bill, containing all non-zero recommendations codified as legislation, shall also be reported out of the Committee.
+(G) An appropriation bill, containing both zero and non-zero recommendations codified as legislation, shall also be reported out of the Committee.

-(I) The Committee may determine that it has been presented with inadequate information and put the request on hold until it has the information it needs.
+(H) The Committee may determine that it has been presented with inadequate information and put the request on hold until it has access to the information it needs.